Knee: Extracapsular

 The medial collateral ligament (MCL a.k.a. "tibial") stretches from the medial epicondyle of the femur to the medial tibial condyle.
 It is composed of three groups of fibers, one stretching between the two bones, and two fused with the medial meniscus.
 The MCL is partly covered by the pes anserinus and the tendon of the semimembranosus passes under it.
 It protects the medial side of the knee from being bent open by a stress applied to the lateral side of the knee (a valgus force).

 The lateral collateral ligament (LCL a.k.a. "fibular") stretches from the lateral epicondyle of the femur to the head of fibula.
 It is separate from both the joint capsule and the lateral meniscus.
 It protects the lateral side from an inside bending force (a varus force).
 The anterolateral ligament (ALL) is situated in front of the LCL.

 Lastly, there are two ligaments on the dorsal side of the knee.
 The oblique popliteal ligament is a radiation of the tendon of the semimembranosus on the medial side, from where it is direct laterally and proximally.
 The arcuate popliteal ligament originates on the apex of the head of the fibula to stretch proximally, crosses the tendon of the popliteus muscle, and passes into the capsule.

 Muscles

-The muscles responsible for the movement of the knee joint belong to either the anterior, medial or posterior compartment of the thigh.
+The most muscles responsible for the movement of the knee joint belong to either the anterior, medial or posterior compartment of the thigh.
 The extensors generally belong to the anterior compartment and the flexors to the posterior.
 The two exceptions to this is gracilis, a flexor, which belongs to the medial compartment and sartorius, a flexor, in the anterior compartment.
+Additionally, some muscles in the lower leg provide weak knee flexion, namely the gastrocnemius, in addition to their primary function of moving the foot.